-Former FBI special agent Chris Tarbell is one of the most successful cybersecurity law enforcement officials of all time.
-So successful, in fact, that books and movies are being made about his legendary career.
-Dubbed “the Eliot Ness of online crime” by Newsweek, he is the man responsible for infiltrating the hacker group Anonymous and taking down the notorious dark web drug trafficking site Silk Road, called “the most sophisticated and extensive criminal marketplace on the Internet.”
+Chris is one of the most successful cybersecurity law enforcement officials of all time.
+Books and movies are being made about his legendary career.
+Dubbed “the Eliot Ness of online crime” by Newsweek, he is responsible for infiltrating the hacker group Anonymous and taking down the notorious dark web drug trafficking site Silk Road, called “the most sophisticated and extensive criminal marketplace on the Internet.”
 He led the tracking and arrest of two of the most infamous figures in cyberspace: Sabu, who was at one point the most influential hacker in the world, and Dread Pirate Roberts, who was later convicted for his involvement with Silk Road.

 Chris will share adrenaline-pumping stories detailing growing cyber threats and challenges modern businesses face.
 His hair-raising anecdotes prove that just because you cannot see your adversary, or maybe even know his or her real name, it doesn’t mean you can’t protect yourself.